pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 PEP 8 style guide has a suite of recommendations that focus on making Python code more readable.
 Below are some of the PEP 8 guidelines related to expressive object names.

-1. **Keep object names short:** this makes them easier to read when scanning through code.
+1. **Use meaningful names:** A meaningful or expressive variable name will be eaiser for someone to understand.
+For example: `precipitation` is a more useful name that tells us something about the object compared to `x` or `a`.

-2. **Use meaningful names:** A meaningful or expressive variable name will be  eaiser for someone to understand.
-For example: `precip` is a more useful name that tells us something about the object compared to `x` or `a`.
+2. **Keep object names short:** this makes them easier to read when scanning through code.

 3. **Do not start names with numbers** Objects that start with a number are NOT VALID in **Python**.